jdtsmith/indent-bars/README.md

 There is one rare corner case, however: showing the *same buffer* side by side in Emacs versions which support pixel-level window width/offsets (e.g. emacs-mac) can lead to unexpected bar positions in the non-active buffer, since the stipple offset in the remapped face applies *per-buffer*, not per-window.
 I.e. it can't be correct for the same buffer in left and right windows at the same time.

-Options are living with this, or (for Emacs >=29) instead of visiting the same buffer, cloning an indirect buffer (which has other advantages, like an independent region).
+Options are living with this, switching to [character-based bars](#non-stipple-display), or (for Emacs >=29) instead of visiting the same buffer, cloning an indirect buffer (which has other advantages, like an independent region).
 Note that Emacs 28 and earlier have a bug which results in cloned buffers sharing the same face remapping list as their parent; this is fixed in Emacs 29.

 ### Advantages/Disadvantages